How to Make Recycled Christmas Tree Decorations

 You will need to break your pegs and paint them white.
 Then, use some glue to stick the thicker edges of two pegs together to form a straight line.
 The pointy sides should look out.
 Then stick two clamps one on the left and one on the right.
 It will now look like a cross.
 Finally add a peg in between each space so that you end up with eight arms.
 To hang the snowflake just wrap a thread tightly around the top arm.

-If you'd like to read similar articles to How to Make Recycled Christmas Tree Decorations, we recommend you browse around our Festivities & Celebrations category.
+If you want to read similar articles to How to Make Recycled Christmas Tree Decorations, we recommend you visit our Festivities & Celebrations category.